NativeScript/docs-v7/docs/tooling/testing/end-to-end-testing/customization.md

 **It is important to build your app in advance as explained in the [Getting Started]({% slug e2e-testing-getting-started%}#running-your-first-test) section, because the runner expects to provide app package to it or such to exists in the search location.**

-**For faster testsing when working on an app with livesync it would be better to use --devMode option or start a new session using --startSession option and run tests using --attachToDebug option and specify appium --port.
+**For faster testing when working on an app with livesync it would be better to use --devMode option or start a new session using --startSession option and run tests using --attachToDebug option and specify appium --port.
 Or simply start session with appium desktop application**

 ## Options